qingxiangguo/Computational-Medicine-and-Bioinformatics-Terminology-Database/README.md

 ## Chimeric reads
 Chimeric reads occur when one sequencing read aligns to two distinct portions of the genome with little or no overlap.
 This could be like sequence A mapped to 85156-85257 bp of genome, while part of sequence A mapped to 85273-85320 bp of genome.
 Then, sequence A is a chimeric read.
 Chimeric reads are indicative of structural variation.
 Chimeric reads are also called split reads.

+## Germline INDEL
+INDEL that is identified in germline (i.e., blood‐extracted) DNA samples.
+For germline indels from healthy genomes, they are mainly genetic variants with the type and position of the indels presumably conserved in sub-populations or super populations.
+In other words, they are less random compared with somatic variants and usually do not lead to diseases.

+## Germline mutation
+A genetic change in a germ cell (egg or sperm) that becomes the DNA of each cell in the offspring's body. a variant (or mutation) contained in the germline can be passed from parent to offspring and is therefore inherited.
+They are also called germline mutations.
+INDELs are identified by removing the germline mutations from INDELs.

+## Homopolymer
+Homopolymer, e.g. A-A-A-A-A-A-A-A-A-A-A, simple repetition

 ## Melanoma
 Melanoma, the most serious type of skin cancer, develops in the cells (melanocytes) that produce melanin — the pigment that gives your skin its color.